Hampden Park supports hospitality stars of the future…

 Aim-Hi!, a training programme aimed at encouraging unemployed young people to fill the skills gap in the hospitality sector is celebrating after 12 new recruits completed its programme.
 The Aim-Hi! trainees took part in an intensive six-week course in partnership with Sodexo Prestige Venues & Events at Hampden Park Stadium, the hospitality training company, Hub International and the Glasgow based youth charity, Achieve More Scotland; with 100% of participants securing offers of employment and further education following graduation.

-Set up to specifically support young people in Glasgow who since leaving school have not been able to gain employment or access to further education, the course encouraged the young people to gain all the necessary skills and confidence required to have a successful career in the hospitality industry.
+Set up to specifically support young people in Glasgow who since leaving school have not been able to gain employment or access to further education, the course encouraged the young people to gain all the necessary skills and confidence required become hospitality stars and have a successful career in the hospitality industry.
 Students took part in masterclasses led by award winning hospitality ambassadors, covering bar flaring, professional cookery, patisserie, food safety and V.I.P service.
 Students also got the chance to put their skills into practice whilst working at the 2018 European Championships.

 On completion of the course, a special graduation ceremony was held in Hampden’s Millennium Suite and was attended by over 40 supporters, from the friends and family of the young people, to the trainers, employers and ambassadors involved in their journey.